By Pierre Valette, Emmy and Peabody-Award winning journalist and TV producer

 Roche and C4T are working on multiple projects.
 Through their partnership, Roche and C4T have advanced projects faster than Phillips thought was possible.
 A self-described skeptic, Philips reports that after success with Roche in the lab, he’s now comfortable saying, “Degraders are incredible and we hope they will be able to do remarkable things.”

-C4T‘s work, like that of Blueprint and Warp Drive, is typical of Boston biotech firms: ambitious projects with hopefully significant consequences for patients and their families.
-Coughlin, the CEO of the MassBio, understands the value of that work on an achingly personal level.
+C4T‘s work, like that of Blueprint and several of our partners, is typical of Boston biotech firms: ambitious projects with hopefully significant consequences for patients and their families.
+Coughlin, former CEO of the MassBio understands the value of that work on an achingly personal level.
 His son suffers from a rare disease.
 One of the drugs that successfully treats his son’s combination of mutations was developed recently by another company in Boston, at a pace Coughlin never would have imagined a few years ago.

 “What makes this environment so amazing is the buzz, the excitement, and the fact that everyone is working to solve the unmet medical needs of patients,” Coughlin says.
 “What once seemed like science fiction is becoming a reality.”